scotterlanger/e-commerce-microservice/xebialabs/README.md

     xl apply -f xebialabs.yaml
     ```

-2. Go to XL Release, look for the "scott-micro-again-ci-cd" template, and start a new release from it.
+2. Go to XL Release, look for the "scott-micro-again-2-ci-cd" template, and start a new release from it.